henning998/Bachelor-project/README.md

 ### Run the code:
 First run the follower robot.
-Reason to run the follower robot first is due to it being the server Second run the leader robot.
+Reason to run the follower robot first is due to it being the server Secondly run the leader robot.

 ## Requirements:
 To run this code you need the following: